-- 1. Comcare receives independent actuarial advice on: - > claims liabilities for the premium payers, which are used to determine the current funding ratio; - > 'central estimate premium pool' for the premium payers; - > 'uncertainty margin' required for a 75 per cent probability of sufficiency in the premiums, and - > projection of the funding ratio for the next ten years under various scenarios. - 2.
-CEO determines the 'final premium pool' for the premium payers, which is the sum of: - > adopted 'central estimate premium pool', and - > adopted 'total margin' (which is the adopted 'uncertainty margin' plus any adjustment required to reflect Comcare's forecast funding ratio). - 3.
-CEO determines premiums for each premium payer, using the adopted model to allocate the 'final premium pool' for premium payers between the individual agencies.
+- 1. Comcare receives independent actuarial advice on: - > claims liabilities separately for the Commonwealth premium payers and the ACT Government, which are used to determine the current funding ratio; - > 'central estimate premium pool' separately for the Commonwealth premium payers and the ACT Government; - > 'uncertainty margin' required for a 75 per cent probability of sufficiency in the premiums; and - > projection of the funding ratio for the next ten years under various scenarios. - 2.
+CEO determines the 'final premium pool' separately for the Commonwealth premium payers and the ACT Government, which is the sum of: - > adopted 'central estimate premium pool'; and - > adopted 'total margin' (which is the adopted 'uncertainty margin' plus any adjustment required to reflect Comcare's forecast funding ratio). - 3.
+CEO determines premiums for each Commonwealth premium payer, using the adopted model to allocate the 'final premium pool' for Commonwealth premium payers between the individual agencies.